Schibsted-Tech-Polska/good-guy-http/README.md

                                      // returning it, e.g. function(res) { return JSON.parse(res.body); }
                                      // useful for ensuring that expensive parsing happens only once

-  usePromise: require('bluebird'),   // Promise constructor to use, you may want to replace bluebird with
+  usePromise: Promise,               // Promise constructor to use, you may want to replace native Promise with
-                                     // different implementation, like q or native Promise
+                                     // different implementation, like q or bluebird

   defaultCaching: {                  // default caching settings for responses without Cache-Control
     cached: true,                    // - whether such responses should be cached at all